Frontline launches new Ford Transit Custom campervan

 We’ve been waiting a while, but the new Toyota HiAce campervan from Frontline was worth it.

-There are two engine options available; a 3.5-litre V6 with 207kW and 360Nm, or the same 2.8-litre found in the HiLux, which produces 130kW and 450Nm.
+There are two engine options: a 3.5-litre V6 with 207kW and 360Nm, or the 2.8-litre from the HiLux, with 130kW and 450Nm.

 The kitchen is a significant change for Frontline.